 Colorado Law accepts applications from students who have earned their bachelor’s degree from an online institution, if it is appropriately accredited.
 While earning a degree from an online institution does not put students at a disadvantage, the Admissions Committee takes into consideration the rigor of the institution attended and courses taken.

 Colorado Law does not require any particular pre-law curriculum or major.
 The Admissions Committee does take into consideration the rigor of the courses taken, and institution attended, so we encourage you to take course work that challenges you.
 Experience in writing, analysis, and logic are always beneficial.
 But pursuing a particular major simply because you think it will give you an advantage in the law school admissions process is an exercise in futility, since you are less likely to perform well in a major that doesn't engage you.
 Students can acquire the skills necessary to be successful in law school in numerous areas of study, and successful law students have college majors in almost every field of study available.
 Our class reflects a broad range of backgrounds and we believe this adds to the Colorado community.
-The Class of 2019 included approximately 49 different majors, including business administration, communications, criminal justice, economics, english, environmental sciences, history, as well as fine arts, engineering, and biochemistry.
+Our incoming class has students from approximately 49 different majors, including business administration, communications, criminal justice, economics, english, environmental sciences, history, as well as fine arts, engineering, and biochemistry.
 The American Bar Association and LSAC provide additional resources for students preparing for law school.

 We have no preconceived list of best extracurricular or mandatory activities.
 You should pursue the activities that interest you.
 Evidence of involvement and engagement can strengthen your application, but is not mandatory and applications are reviewed holistically.